From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Barbara Nee, Surgery Technician

-Barbara is entering her 19th year at Angell.
-Prior to coming to the MSPCA she worked for 12 years at the Jobst institute, measuring and fitting burn patients for burn scar garments.
+Barbara joined Angell over 20 years ago.
+Prior to coming to the MSPCA-Angell she worked for 12 years at the Jobst institute, measuring and fitting burn patients for burn scar garments.
 She was also employed by the urology department at Brigham and Woman’s hospital.
-Barbra earned a degree from the New England Institute of anatomy sanitary science and funeral services.
+Barbara earned a degree from the New England Institute of Anatomy Sanitary Science and Funeral Services.

 Todd Daniels, Client Care Coordinator, Surgery